zsiki/fuzzy_join/README.md

 > If checked a left outer join will be created, all rows from the base table will be coppied to the result table even no matching record found in joined layer/table

-Pressing the **OK** buttom a new layer is added to the layer list, called *FuzzyJoin*.
+Pressing the **OK** buttom a new memory layer is added to the layer list, called *FuzzyJoin*.
 The features of the layer inherit the geometry from the base layer and have attributes from both tables.
 The column names of the joined table are changed by adding *joined_* prefix to avoid duplicate column names.